opersys/gitgeist-poc/README.md

 ## Quickstart

 This is a very quick and dirty way to get started testing gitgeist.
+It assumes you have a GPG key with an email associated to a certain email address (here represented by your.email@address.com)

 Clone the Git repository with gitgeist source code.